swizkon/es-labs/presentation-slidev/eventsourcing/pages/event-sourcing.md

  - Capture the business domain lingo\
    (Domain Driven-style)
  - Probably not applied to the entire system
- - More a "Design pattern" than "Architectural Pattern"
  - Append-only log of all domain events\
    (Many dbs works this way under the hood)